-If staff (including governors, agency staff and volunteers) believe that a child is suffering, or is likely to suffer from harm, or is in immediate danger it is important that an immediate referral to the local authority children's social care (and/or the Police if appropriate) is made in accordance with the KCC referral process.
+What staff should do if a child is suffering, or is likely to suffer from harm suffer from harm, or is in immediate danger it is important that an immediate referral to the local authority children's social care (and/or the Police if appropriate) is made in accordance with the KCC referral process.
 Anyone can make a referral.
 If anyone other than the DSL makes a referral, they should inform the DSL as soon as possible that a referral has been made.
 Children's social care assessments should consider where children are being harmed in contexts outside the home, so it is important to provide as much information as possible as part of the referral process, to enable a contextual approach (see further below re Contextual Safeguarding).